GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

 1. [Pre-requirement] Install Gluu on [kubernetes](https://gluu.org/docs/gluu-server/4.1/installation-guide/install-kubernetes/) if not already installed and make sure OXD server is installed by answering `Y` to `Install Casa`.
 Answer `N` to prompt `Install Gluu Gateway Database mode` as this option is for Database mode.

+1. Create namespace `kong` for Gluu-Gateway

+    ```bash
+    kubectl create ns kong
+    ```

+1. Create `kong.yml` declarative configuration before proceeding.
+Head to [DB-less](db-less-setup.md) for more information.
+Please note that loading `kong.yml` occurs automatically as the `kong.yml` gets pulled from secrets and loaded if changes occur to it.

+1. Once done with creating `kong.yml` create secret called `kong-config`  in the same namespace as Gluu Gateway

+    ```bash
+    kubectl create secret generic kong-config -n kong --from-file=kong.yml
+    ```

 1. Install Kong with GG plugins.
 The only component that must be changed inside kongs manifests is the `image:tag` of kong to `gluufederation/gluu-gateway:4.2.0_dev`.
 Please refer to [kongs](https://docs.konghq.com/latest/kong-for-kubernetes/install) kubernetes installation for more tweaks and detail.

     - With yaml manifests